ioarg/K-M-Connected-Dominating-Set/README.txt

 CDS, if possible for the given k and m parameters.
 If not possible, it notifies the user to enter different k and m values.

+The papers referenced above are:
+On Calculating Connected Dominating Set for Efficient Routing in Ad Hoc Wireless Networks Jie Wu and Hailan Li

+An optimization algorithm for the minimum k-connected m-dominating set problem in wireless sensor networks Namsu Ahn - Sungsoo Park

 //Files explainded =========================

 Apart from the Css files, the functionality is divided in the Model_Js files and the View_Js.